Prashantranamagar/Leetcode-Problems/Readme.md

 Given an array of points where points[i] = [xi, yi] represents a point on the X-Y plane and an integer k, return the k closest points to the origin (0, 0)
 Input: [[1,3],[-2,2]], K = 1
 Output: [[-2,2]]

+### K Way Merge
+K way merge is a popular method for solving problems that imvolves merging multiple sorted list or arrays into a single sorted list or array.
+It is used when the problem requires combining and sorting element from multiple sources.
+DSA  Usage:
+Array, Queue, Heap

+Sample Problems:
+Merging K sorted arrays into a single sorted array.
+Input: [1, 4, 7], [2, 5, 8], and [3, 6, 9]
+Output: [1, 2, 3, 4, 5, 6, 7, 8, 9]

+Find Kth smallest value in M sorted arrays.
+Input: [[1, 3], [2, 4, 6], [0, 9, 10, 11]], K = 5
+Output: 4

+Merging K-sorted streams into a single sorted stream.
+Input: [1, 5, 9], [2, 6, 10], and [3, 7, 11]
+Output: [1, 2, 3, 5, 6, 7, 9, 10, 11]

+Kth Smallest Element in a Sorted Matrix.
+Input: [[1,5,9],[10,11,13],[12,13,15]], K = 8
+Output: 13

+### Cyclic Sort
+The Cyclic Sort is a popular method for solving problems that involve sorting an array of numbers in a specific range.
+It is used when the problem requires arranging the elements of the array in a cyclic manner to achieve the desired order.

+DSA Usages
+Array

+Sample Problems:
+Sorting an array of distinct numbers.
+Input: [3, 1, 5, 4, 2]
+Output: [1, 2, 3, 4, 5]

+Find the smallest missing positive number.
+Input: [3, 1, -5, 4, 2]
+Output: 5

+Rearranging an array with values in the range 0 to n-1.
+Input: [3, 2, 0, 1]
+Output: [0, 1, 2, 3]

+Find the First K Missing Positive Numbers.
+Input: [1, 2, 3, 0, 4, 9, 7], K = 4
+Output: [5, 6, 8, 10]

+### BFS(Breadth First Search)
+BFS is a popular method for solving problems related to traversing or searching in a graph or tree data structure.
+It is used when the problem requires exploring or visiting all the vertices or nodes of the graph in a breadthwise manner, i.e., exploring the vertices at the same level before moving to the next level

+DSA Usages:
+Tree, Graph, Matrix, Queue

+Sample Problems:
+Find the shortest path or distance between two BST nodes.
+Input: [4,2,6,1,3]
+Output: 1

+Given the root of a binary tree, return the level order traversal of its nodes' values.
+(i.e., from left to right, level by level).
+Input: [3,9,20,null,null,15,7]
+Output: [[3],[9,20],[15,7]]

+Minimum Depth of a Binary Tree.
+Input: [3,9,20,null,null,15,7]
+Output: 2

+Connect nodes at the same Level.
+Input: [1,2,3,4,5,6,7]
+Output: [1,#,2,3,#,4,5,6,7,#]

+### DFS(Depth First Search)
+DFS is a popular method for solving problems related to traversing or searching in a graph or tree data structure.
+It is used when the problem requires exploring or visiting all the vertices or nodes of the graph in a depth-wise manner, i.e., exploring as far as possible along each branch before backtracking.

+DSA Usages:
+Tree, Graph, Matrix

+Sample Problems:

+Find the connected components in a graph.
+Input: n = 5, edges = [[0, 1], [1, 2], [3, 4]]
+Output: 2

+Detect cycles in a graph.
+Input: n = 5, edges = [[0, 1], [0, 2], [1, 2], [2, 0], [2, 3], [3, 3]]
+Output: [[3],[9,20],[15,7]]

+Check if there is a root-to-leaf path with a given sequence.
+Input: root = [0,1,0,0,1,0,null,null,1,0,0], arr = [0,1,0,1]
+Output: True

+Count Paths for a Sum.
+Input: root =[10,5,-3,3,2,null,11,3,-2,null,1], targetSum = 8
+Output: 3